 - P. Wiseman, "Tokyo shrine a focus of fury around Asia," USA Today (June 23, 2005).

-The followings have been taken from the comment column of the blog site where this post originally appeared:
+Comments (reproduced from the blog site where this post originally appeared)

 Michael Cucek 06/30/2005